Lanterns on the Lake: Until the Colours Run (2013)

 The band's follow-up album Until the Colours Run was released on 7 October 2013 in UK and Europe.
 The album received positive reviews, receiving a metacritic rating of 84 with many reviewers noting its socio-political undertones.
 Drowned in Sound declared it "one of the best records of the young decade".

 The group extensively toured Europe, and in early 2014 they embarked on their first tour of the US.

 Beings (2015)

 On 13 November 2015 the group released their third album Beings worldwide.
-Beingswas met with critical acclaim with Drowned in Sound declaring Lanterns On The Lake as "One of Britain's most crucial bands of the present moment." and DIY Magazine describing the group as "virtually without equal".
+Beings was met with critical acclaim with Drowned in Sound declaring Lanterns on the Lake as "One of Britain's most crucial bands of the present moment." and DIY Magazine describing the group as "virtually without equal".